-Using the proper agreement with a network operator or other issuing party, UICCs can sometimes be provisioned before delivery to serve as an application-centric trust anchor.
+Using the proper agreement with a network operator or other issuing party, UICCs can sometimes be provisioned before delivery to serve as an application-centric trust anchor using IoT SAFE or other mechanism.
 In the near future, Endpoint developers should evaluate whether eUICC technology is suitable for use in IoT products and services.
 These technologies will allow in-the-field provisioning of cryptographic secrets in a fashion similar to an application-centric trust anchor.
 Since the mobile industry is a leader in the personalization and provisioning process, there may be a significant advantage to using an eUICC as a trust anchor.